mrspeaker/InternetExplorer/README.md

 ## Notes

-The code uses a bunch of ES6 stuff: I'm using [jspm.io](http://jspm.io/) for building.
+  * The base code (things in /lib: VRManager, VREffect etc) is from the [Sechelt demo](https://github.com/MozVR/sechelt)

-The base code (things in /lib: VRManager, VREffect etc) is from the [Sechelt demo](https://github.com/MozVR/sechelt)
+  * If data isn't loading, make sure you aren't ad-blocking reddit.

 ## Todos